patrykzurawik/github-repositories-search/README.md

 - Used **swr** for efficient API data fetching.

 ## 🔮 Future Improvements & Considerations
-### 🫡 **ADD TESTS** (unit, integration, and e2e) 🫡
-I originally planned to implement tests at the end of the process, but unfortunately, time ran out due to personal commitments in the coming days.
-TDD convention might shed a tear at this decision, but I prioritized other aspects of the app first.
+~~I originally planned to implement tests at the end of the process, but unfortunately, time ran out due to personal commitments in the coming days.
+TDD convention might shed a tear at this decision, but I prioritized other aspects of the app first.~~

+**UPDATE: 14.02.2025**\
+Few E2E tests have been added.

+- **Consider extending test coverage**
 - **Improve SEO if needed and important**:
     - More **SSR rendering**
     - Canonical links